reverendlovejoy43782/icp-hackathon-24-2/README.md

 - **update_rating**: Allows users to update the rating of a square, serving as a simple MVP for user-contributed information.
     - **Input**: IPNS name (String), Rating (u32)
     - **Output**: Result indicating success or failure.
     - **What it does**: Updates the rating for the specified square, provided the rating is within the valid range (1 to 10).
+For now IPNS name is the key to store the rating on the canister.
+In the future the IPNS name should point to a content ID on IPFS instead.

 ### frontend canister